barnazaka/calmbot/README.md

 We welcome contributions!

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
+2. Create a new branch.
-3. Commit changes: `git commit -m "Add your feature"`.
+3. Commit changes.
-4. Push: `git push origin feature/your-feature`.
+4. Push.
 5. Open a pull request.

 Please review our **Code of Conduct** and use **GitHub Issues** for feedback or bugs.